Scream (franchise): Overview

-Williamson's original script for the first film was bought by Miramax and developed under the Dimension Films label by Bob and Harvey Weinstein, who recruited Craven to direct.
-Craven in turn recruited composer Marco Beltrami to score the film.
-This team went on to be involved in every film of the series, though Williamson was forced to take a smaller role in Scream 3 due to his commitment to other projects, with Ehren Kruger replacing him as screenwriter.
+Williamson's original script for the first film was bought by Miramax and developed under the Dimension Films label.
+Craven recruited composer Marco Beltrami to score the film.
+Williamson was unable to write Scream 3 due to his commitment to other projects.
+Ehren Kruger replaced him as screenwriter.
 Kruger also provided uncredited rewrites for Scream 4.
 Craven ran into conflicts with the Motion Picture Association of America over the series and was forced to reduce the violence in Scream 3 due to the Columbine High School massacre resulting in increased focus on violence in the media.
 Scream became notable for its use of established and recognizable actors, which was uncommon for slasher films at the time.

 The first film has been credited with revitalizing the horror genre in the late 1990s by combining a traditional slasher film with humor, characters aware of horror film cliches and a clever plot.
 It was one of the highest-grossing films of 1996 and became the highest-grossing slasher film in the world, an honor it held until it was surpassed by 2018's Halloween.
 Its success was matched by Scream 2, which not only broke box-office records of the time but was also considered superior to the original by some critics.
 Scream 3 fared worse than its predecessors critically, with many reviewers commenting that it had become the type of horror film it originally parodied in Scream and Scream 2, while others praised it for successfully completing the film trilogy.
 The movie and its themes were re-evaluated in the wake of the MeToo movement and it underwent a positive reappraisal in the years since its release.
 Scream 4 also received mixed reviews, with criticism mainly aimed at its use of horror film cliches, although many considered it an improvement over its predecessor.
 Like the third film, it was critically reappraised years after its release.
 Both films, especially Scream 4 and its killers' motives, are now widely seen as being ahead of their time.
 The fifth and sixth entries received mostly positive reviews.
+Collider said the franchise worked so well because at heart it is really a mystery series.